 - Combine 1/2 cup water, turmeric, and pepper in a small saucepan over low heat.
 Cook, stirring constantly, until thickened, 7 to 9 minutes.
 Stir in 1 teaspoon water.
 Continue cooking until thickened into a paste, 7 to 9 minutes.
 Cool completely, 15 to 20 minutes.
 Pour into an airtight glass jar.

-- Whisk 1 teaspoon turmeric paste, almond milk, coconut oil, ginger, and cinnamon together in a saucepan.
+- Whisk 1 teaspoon turmeric paste with the almond milk, coconut oil, ginger, and cinnamon together in a saucepan.
 Heat over low heat until hot, about 5 minutes.
 Remove from heat; stir in honey.